Todd Ames Hunter

 Todd Ames Hunter (born August 26, 1953) is an American politician and lawyer from Corpus Christi, Texas, serving as a Republican member of the Texas House of Representatives from District 32 in Nueces County.
-From 1993 to 1997, as a Democrat, Hunter also held the District 32 House seat.
-He did not seek reelection in 1996.
-From 1989 to 1993, he was the District 36 Democratic representative.
-In the 1992 election, he was switched after two terms to District 32 via redistricting.

 Early life and education

 Hunter was born in Bartlesville in northeastern Oklahoma to Richard and Patricia London Hunter.
-In 1975, he graduated from the University of Kansas at Topeka, Kansas, with a Bachelor of Arts degree in Political Science, Speech, and Human Relations.
+In 1975, he graduated from the University of Kansas, with a Bachelor of Arts degree in Political Science, Speech, and Human Relations.
 In 1978, he obtained his Juris Doctor degree from the Dedman School of Law at Southern Methodist University.

 Career

-In 1978, Hunter moved to Corpus Christi, where he is currently a solo practitioner after leaving civil defense law in 2017 as a partner with Hunter, Barker & Fancher, LLP.
+In 1978, Hunter moved to Corpus Christi, where he is a solo practitioner after leaving civil defense law in 2017 as a partner with Hunter, Barker & Fancher, LLP.
 He has worked for numerous law firms in Corpus Christi.

+Texas House of Representatives

+From 1989 to 1993, Hunter represented the 36th district in the Texas House of Representatives as a Democrat.
+Following the redistricting with the 1990 census, he represented the 32nd district in the 1992 elections.
+He continued to serve in the House until 1997.
+In 2008, Hunter ran for reelection to the Texas House, this time as a Republican.
+He beat incumbent Democratic Representative Juan M. Garcia III, securing 50.13% of the vote.

+Hunter has frequently served as the Chair of the House Calendars committee, which is responsible for determining when legislation is brought before the House for a vote.
+In 2021, Hunter was the chair of the House Committee on Redistricting.
+Hunter was the author the bill that created the map for the Texas House of Representatives, as well as the sponsor for the maps for the Texas Senate and Congress.
+In July 2025, Hunter authored the legislation creating the new boundaries for the 2025 Texas redistricting.

+Personal life

-He is married to the former Alexis Taylor, the eldest daughter of Marcella and Leroy Taylor.
-Alexis and Todd reared all three of their children—Todd A. Hunter, Jr. (born 1986), Michael Taylor Hunter (born 1987), and Christina Alyson Hunter (born 1991)--in Corpus Christi.
+Hunter lives in corpus Christi and is married to his wife Alexis (née Taylor), the eldest daughter of Marcella and Leroy Taylor.
+Together, they have three children—Todd Ames Jr. (born 1986), Michael Taylor (born 1987), and Christina Alyson (born 1991).

 Hunter is a member of All Saints Episcopal Church in Corpus Christi.
 He is a director and member of the advisory board of the Coastal Bend division of the Boy Scouts of America.
 He is affiliated with Rotary International and is a board member of Consumer Credit Counseling Service and the Texas Lyceum Association.

-Hunter won his seventh nonconsecutive term in the 83rd Texas Legislature in 2012 without primary or general election opposition.

-Role in post-2020 gerrymander

-In 2021, Hunter rushed through a heavily pro-Republican gerrymandered redistricting map that he authored through his committee.
-He provided a minimum of 24 hours advance notice for testimony and allowed for no amendments.
-The map vastly expanded the number of safe Republican seats, and diluted the power of non-white voters.
-The map increased the number of seats where white are in the majority and reduced the number of seats where Hispanics or blacks are in the majority, even though non-whites were behind 95% of the population growth in Texas.